Analysis of molecular dynamics simulation data via statistical distances between covariance matrices: Conclusions

 In this study, we introduced a statistical framework for analyzing MD trajectories by quantifying the dissimilarity between system states using covariance matrices estimated from observation data.
 Numerical validation with an LJ particle system demonstrated that the proposed method effectively extracts essential dynamical features, revealing a strong linear correlation between the latent representation obtained from the statistical distances and the macroscopic diffusion coefficient.
 This result suggests that global transport properties are intrinsically encoded in local, short-term velocity fluctuations, enabling efficient estimation of macroscopic properties without requiring long-time trajectory integration.

 The analysis of separate bulk systems of ice and liquid water further demonstrated the capability of the proposed framework to distinguish between different phases of matter.
-The results highlight the sensitivity of the covariance-based statistical distance to structural and dynamical differences at the molecular level.
+The results highlight the sensitivity of the covariance-based statistical distance to structural and dynamical differences in the orientation of the bonded hydrogen atoms at the molecular level.

 Building on these findings, future studies will investigate phase transition phenomena in single-component molecular systems, such as the melting and freezing processes of water, as well as other materials exhibiting polymorphism.
+In particular, the sensitivity of the proposed framework to local dynamical fluctuations opens up possibilities for characterizing complex biomolecular processes, ranging from large-scale structural changes, such as protein folding, to subtle interactions, including ligand-binding events.
+By capturing small variations in the covariance structure, the method could facilitate the identification of binding sites or the characterization of allosteric transitions, providing a computationally efficient tool for functional analysis of proteins.
 Such investigations may provide deeper insights into the microscopic mechanisms governing phase transitions and support the development of predictive models for complex molecular systems.

 In the present work, the Euclidean distance was employed as the statistical metric between covariance matrices because of its simplicity and computational efficiency.
 However, the proposed framework can naturally be extended by adopting metrics that respect the Riemannian manifold structure of SPD matrices.
-Examples include the Log-Euclidean metric, the affine invariant Riemannian metric, and the Bures--Wasserstein metric; see, e.g., \cite{ono2024riemannian,bhatia2009positive, bhatia2019165,arsigny2007geometric}.
+Examples include the Log-Euclidean metric, the affine invariant Riemannian metric, and the Bures--Wasserstein metric\cite{ono2024riemannian,bhatia2009positive, bhatia2019165,arsigny2007geometric}.
 Incorporating such geometrically consistent distances may allow the framework to capture both linear and nonlinear correlations in the underlying dynamics, providing a richer representation of molecular behavior.

 Future research could further extend the methodology by incorporating higher-order statistical descriptors, such as the skewness and kurtosis of particle velocities or positions, to capture subtle nonlinear dynamical effects.
 In addition, although the present study focused on MD simulation data, the proposed framework is expected to be applicable to experimental datasets, including time-resolved spectroscopic measurements and single-molecule tracking data.
 Extending the approach to experimental systems would represent an important step toward bridging molecular simulations and real-world observations, potentially enabling new data-driven approaches for characterizing complex molecular dynamics.